netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

 ## "with-immutable" Parameter {#with-immutable}

-   This section specifies the NETCONF and RESTCONF protocol extensions to support "with-immutable" parameter.
+   This section specifies the NETCONF {{!RFC6241}} and RESTCONF {{!RFC8040}}
+   protocol extensions to support the "with-immutable" parameter.
    The "immutable" metadata annotations are not returned in a response unless explicitly requested by the client using this parameter.

 ### NETCONF Extensions to Support "with-immutable" {#NETCONF-ext}